cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

-   ├── Uncertainty              (optional; when confidence intervals or standard errors are reported) ├── Temporal Handling        (reference time basis, week alignment, or date-filtering rules) ├── Geographic Units         (optional; when the source uses custom units such as facility catchments or sampling sites) └── Geographic Aggregation   (when the source is aggregated or crosswalked; discuss fill_method here)
+   ├── Uncertainty              (optional; when confidence intervals or standard errors are reported) ├── Temporal Handling        (reference time basis, week alignment, or date-filtering rules) ├── Geographic Units         (optional; when the source uses custom units such as facility catchments or sampling sites) └── Geographic Aggregation   (or Geographic Handling; discuss native levels, roll-ups, and fill_method here)
 7. Relationship to V4 or V3    (use V4 for endpoints from V4, V3 for all other legacy endpoints; omit for new sources)
 8. Schema
    ├── Columns
-   ├── Fill methods             (when the source has multiple paths; refer to Geographic Aggregation) ├── Extra keys               (only for real extra dimensions such as age_group) ├── Auxiliary tables         (when the source serves an /aux_data/ table) └── Example query
+   ├── Fill methods             (only when multiple paths exist; omit if fill_method is always source) ├── Extra keys               (only for real extra dimensions such as age_group) └── Auxiliary tables         (when the source serves an /aux_data/ table)
 9. Missingness & Privacy
 10. Limitations
 11. Lag & Backfill